 Must All The Charms Of Nature – Hymn Lyric

 “Must All The Charms Of Nature Then” explores the significance of choosing between worldly desires and the love of Jesus.
-The hymn questions whether our earthly virtues alone can secure salvation and emphasizes the importance of surrendering material possessions for spiritual enlightenment.
+The questions whether our earthly virtues alone can secure salvation and emphasizes the importance of surrendering material possessions for spiritual enlightenment.
 It urges us to prioritize the love of Jesus and embrace the transformation that comes from divine love.

 Must All The Charms Of Nature